-The Corporate Transparency Act of 2021 (CTA), effective January 1, 2024, brings new compliance burdens and potential hefty penalties.
+The Corporate Transparency Act of 2021 (CTA), effective January 1, 2024, introduced new compliance burdens and potential hefty penalties.

 This law is a product of the U.S. Department of the Treasury’s Financial Crimes Enforcement Network (FinCEN).
 The CTA requires Reporting Companies – i.e., most every corporation, partnership, limited liability company or statutory trust formed or created by the filing of documentation with a U.S. state or territorial government and any foreign entity registered with a state or territorial government to do business in that state or territory – to make certain filings about individuals who are “Beneficial Owners” of those entities.

-The CTA imposes new compliance burdens on Reporting Companies, together with hefty penalties for non-compliance.
-There are a number of exemptions, but companies will need to determine if one of the CTA’s 23 precisely drawn exemptions applies.
-Even an inadvertent failure to comply might give rise to a criminal fine of as much as $10,000 and imprisonment for up to two years.
-Even if a criminal charge is avoided, a failure to file may result in a $500 per day civil penalty.
+The CTA imposes compliance burdens on Reporting Companies, together with hefty penalties for non-compliance.
+There are a number of exemptions, but companies need to determine if one of the CTA’s 23 precisely drawn exemptions applies.
+A failure to comply that is determined to be “willful” might give rise to a criminal fine of as much as $10,000 and imprisonment for up to two years.
+Even if a criminal charge is avoided, a failure to file may result in a $500 per day civil penalty (as indexed for inflation).

-The CTA requires each Reporting Company (namely, every kind and size of entity that exists on December 31, 2023, which cannot conclude that it qualifies for an exemption) to file with FinCen information regarding itself and its beneficial owners not later than January 1, 2025.
+The CTA requires each Reporting Company (namely, every kind and size of entity that exists on December 31, 2023, which cannot conclude that it qualifies for an exemption) to file with FinCEN information regarding itself and its beneficial owners not later than January 1, 2025.
 Entities created or first registered on or after January 1, 2024 must file within 90 days following their creation or first registration (the 90-day period is reduced to 30 days for entities formed or first registered in 2025 or beyond).
-If the information in a filing changes, the affected entity will have only 30 days to update its filing.
+If the information in a filing changes, the affected entity has only 30 days to update its filing.
+For current updates to these FinCEN filing deadlines, see headline box above

 Duane Morris’ CTA Strategy Team